costoffreedom/costoffreedom.cc/book/opening:freedom/free-as-in-commons.md

 freedom at all.
 On the contrary, you would have chosen popularity over freedom, and lost technological sovereignty in the process.

 Mac OS X is based on a BSD architecture.
-They generate gigantic amounts of sales and the FreeBSD hackers seldom see any of it, and can't use what Apple built on top of their code that would benefit all their users.
+But FreeBSD hackers can't use what Apple built on top of their code that would benefit all their users.
 This is in essence the difference between copyleft and
 non-copyleft: the former insists the code remains free as it develops, including larger programs, while the latter encourages cannibalization of the source code by defectors.